wwivbbs/docs/wwivnet.md

 ## [Configuring WWIVNet on Windows](wwivnetwin)
 ## [Configuring WWIVNet on Linux](wwivnetlinux)
+## Maintaining your WWIVNet Connections
+When you setup WWIVNet you download WWIVNET-##.zip from the build server and put the files in ```\wwiv\nets\wwivnet```.
+Occasionally you need to update these files so your BBS knowns who the new nodes & SUBs are on the net as well as which ones have gone away.
+If you are NOT also setup to get a Usenet feed you can copy the new files from the zip to ```\wwiv\net\wwivnet``` each time they are updated.

+If you are also getting a feed from Usenet you have customized these files and you need to maintain your edits.
+These are the files you need to edit each time you get a new set of WWIVNet files.

+**TODO** This in progress.
+See [Issue 229](https://github.com/wwivbbs/wwiv/issues/229).

 ## Hosting your own WWIVNet SUB

 If\when you are are ready to host your own WWIVNet sub here are the steps to take: